felipealfonsog/aegisIntel/HOWTO.md

 ---

-Fetch updates without merging:

-git fetch origin

----

-Safe workflow summary
+##### Safe workflow summary

 1. work only on dev
-2. always pull before starting
+2. pull before starting
 3. commit clearly
 4. push regularly
 5. merge dev into main when stable

 ---

-Important rules
+##### Important notes

 - main must always stay clean and stable
-- dev is the only working branch
+- dev is where all development happens
 - no feature branches for now (keep it simple)
-- avoid large unstructured commits
+- if the project grows, the workflow can evolve later

 ---

-If something goes wrong
+##### If something goes wrong

 Run:

 git status

-This command will tell you:

-- which branch you are on
-- what changed
-- what is staged or not

-Do not run random commands without understanding the state.
+Check current branch and changes before doing anything else.

 ---

-Final note
+##### Final note

-This project follows a minimal and practical workflow:
+This project uses a minimal workflow:

 main = stable
 dev = development

-Simplicity is intentional.
-Complexity will be added only when needed.
+Keep it simple, consistent, and predictable.